Alzheimer’s WA advocates, educates, supports and engages the 41,630 Western Australians living with all types of dementia.

 Alzheimer’s WA also works in partnership with community, aged, health and disability providers.
 Our capacity-building model brings our dementia expertise to support the development of services and environments through training, consultancy and client service brokerage.

-Our vision is a world where people with dementia and their families are supported and valued on their dementia journey.
+To see a world where people with dementia and their families are supported and valued throughout their dementia journey.

-Our Values are our passion to improve the experience of those living with dementia is supported by our values of:
+Our passion to improve the experience of those living with dementia is supported by our values of: